-Predicted Lineup: Liverpool vs Leicester City | Luis Diaz To Start?
-Joel Matip & Fabinho To Return?
+Predicted Lineup: Liverpool vs Leicester City | Luis Diaz to start?
+Joel Matip & Fabinho to return?

 Trent Alexander Arnold will resume playing at right-back, with Joe Gomez now a notable option to be a backup after Neco Williams’ January loan move to Fulham.

-Virgil Van Dijk will be as immovable on the pitch then he is off the ball as he retains his place at the heart of the defence.
-Ibrahima Konaté looked unusually sluggish against Cardiff, meaning Joel Matip may replace him to partner alongside the imperious Dutchman.
+Van Dijk will be as immovable on the pitch then he is off the ball as he retains his place at the heart of defence.
+Ibrahima Konaté looked unusually sluggish against Cardiff, meaning Joel Matip will replace him to partner alongside the imperious Dutchman.

 Robertson will look to start against the Foxes after missing the reverse fixture due to receiving a red card against Tottenham.

-Fabinho will be looking to return as Liverpool’s reliable central defensive midfielder, allowing captain Thiago to advance further forward in the midfield.
+Fabinho will be looking to return as Liverpool’s reliable central defensive midfielder, allowing captain Jordan Henderson to advance further forward in the midfield.

-Jordan Henderson is a doubt after suffering a minor back injury, meaning either Thiago or Harvey Elliot could be introduced (predicting it’ll be Spaniard).

 Naby Keita starred for his nation in the AFCON and will be looking to bring that form for Liverpool as it is likely he will start.